 Cost: Free to explore

-Found less than 50 kilometers north of Belfast and taking up around 130 kilometers of cliffs and open hills, the Glens of Antrim are a must-see in Northern Ireland.
+Found less than 50 kilometers north of Belfast and taking up around 130 kilometers of cliffs and open hills, the Glens of Antrim are a must-see on a North Ireland road trip.

 This large area consists of 9 Glens, each with its own character and stand-out features.
 These include stunning beaches, miles of gorgeous hiking trails, and even a hotel that hosts a friendly ghost resident.